This blog is based on our submission to the All PARTY PARLIAMENTARY GROUP ON THE IMPACT OF SHALE GAS – TRAFFIC LIGHT SYSTEM, held on 2 April 2019.

-When is Hydraulic Fracture Plan Required?
+When is a Hydraulic Fracture Plan Required?

 The Oil and Gas Authority’s Consolidated Onshore Guidance (Dec 2017) says that HFP is required when hydraulic fracturing is proposed as part of completion.
 It also says: If the proposed injection volumes fall below the BEIS associated hydraulic fracturing thresholds, the OGA may decide less information or monitoring is appropriate, but an HFP will always still be required.
 This implies that an HFP is always required for operations which exceed hydraulic fracture pressure.

 However, in May 2018, as part of oral evidence given to Communities and Local Government Committee regarding planning guidance on fracking, Tom Wheeler, Director of Regulation at the OGA, seemed to have contradicted this guidance suggesting that HFP is always required only when the operations meet definitions set out in legislation: “We use the Infrastructure Act definition as clarified by the Secretary of State last year to determine when a company needs to submit what we call a hydraulic fracture plan.
 If a plan does not meet the water-based tests that are set out in the legislation, we would not always require one.
 We reserve the right in guidance to require one should we think there are risks of seismic activity as a result of it.
 We would always require a hydraulic fracture plan when it meets the tests set out in the Infrastructure Act.
 We find the definition useful and we rely on it for that purpose.”